 On our app, students will need to select 'Browse' then find the subject in the top menu, then 'GCSE', to see the 'Revision' section shown like this:

 We have recently enhanced our three-stage model shown above with an additional 'Assessment' stage so that teachers and students can really understand how to target their revision and maximise the time available to revise.
 We do have GCSE assessments available under the 'Assessment' tab for English, maths and science, which also provide an excellent starting point when trying to understand a student's strengths and weaknesses in subject understanding.
-To read more about our new assessments, please click here.
+To read more about our different types of assessments, please click here.

-We hope this article has helped you to confidently locate GCSE revision-focused resources on EdPlace so that we are able to best support your students to succeed at this essential academic milestone in their school learning journey.
+We hope this article has helped you to confidently locate GCSE revision-focused resources on EdPlace so that we are able to best support your students to succeed at this essential academic milestone in their learning journey.
 If you have any questions or need any further help, please contact our friendly Customer Support Team via email at email@example.com.